icapeli/icapeli-phase_1_project/phase_1_project.md

 ## Opening up SQL File "im.db.zip"
 * This is pretty simple.
 I will import zipfile.
 * Import SQLite3.
-* Then, I will make the table into pandas Dataframe by selecting pieces of relevant data.
+* Then, I will make the table into a Pandas Dataframe by selecting pieces of relevant data:

 ```python